-According to 2015 tax filings, the total functional expenses for the MEF were $3,472,821.
-Among research grants that the MEF provided to peer institutions in 2015 were $100,000 to Center for Security Policy (CSP) and $10,000 to the David Horowitz Freedom Center (DHFC).
+According to 2018 tax filings, the total functional expenses for the MEF were $5,195,431.
+The organization has provided hundreds of thousands of dollars in grants to a number of anti-Muslim groups.
+In 2012 and 2013, MEF gave nearly $2.5 million to the Gatestone Institute.
+In 2015, MEF provided $100,000 to Center for Security Policy (CSP) and $10,000 to the David Horowitz Freedom Center (DHFC).
 MEF has also provided grants to the Investigative Project on Terrorism and the American-Islamic Forum for Democracy (AIFD).

 The MEF has received millions of dollars from Donors Capital Fund ($6,768,000), William Rosenwald Family Fund, Middle Road Foundation, and Abstraction Fund ($4,248,729).
 These groups have also funded Investigative Project on Terrorism, Clarion Project, the DHFC, CSP, Jihad Watch and the AIFD.

 The MEF and Pipes were cited numerous times in Anders Breivik’s manifesto detailing the far-right mass murderer’s motivations for his July 2011 attack that resulted in the death of more than 70 Norwegians.
 Other individuals cited in the manifesto were Frank Gaffney, Steven Emerson, Pamela Geller and Robert Spencer.